joelparkerhenderson/strategic-balanced-scorecard/README.md

 Improve the destination statement by describing it via four perspectives.

-1. Financial Stewardship
+1. Financial

-  * Examples: sales, income, earnings, profit, margins, economic value, shareholder returns, etc.
+  * Examples: sales, income, earnings, profit, margins, economic value, shareholder returns, stewardship, dividends, etc.

-2. External Relations
+2. External

   * Examples: how we wish to be perceived by customers, partners, vendors, regulators, job seekers, the general public, etc.

-3. Internal Processes
+3. Internal

-  * Examples: business practices, cycle time, company rules and regulations, productivity, efficiency, throughput, etc.
+  * Examples: company processes, business practices, cycle time, company rules and regulations, productivity, efficiency, throughput, etc.

-4. Learning & Growth
+4. Learning

-  * Examples: what needs to happen for all of the above to be sustained and developed in terms of people, processes, products, perceptions, etc.
+  * Examples: what needs to happen for all of the above to be sustained and developed in terms of growth, people, processes, products, perceptions, controls, governance, etc.

 <h2><a name="okr">Plan your Objectives and Key Results (OKRs)</a></h2>